-- "Skilled nursing services" means services that meet all of the following requirements: - > The services require medical or paramedical training. - The services are rendered by a registered nurse or licensed practical nurse. within the scope of his or her license. - > The services are not custodial. - "Specialty pharmacy network" means a network of pharmacies designated to fill specialty care drugs. - "Specialty care drugs" means prescription drugs that include injectable, infusion, and oral drugs prescribed to address complex, chronic disease with associated comorbidities such as cancer, rheumatoid arthritis, hemophilia, and multiple sclerosis, which are listed in the specialty care drug list. - "Spouse" means the person to whom the eligible employee is married where the marriage was validly entered into in a state whose laws authorize the marriage, even if the eligible employee is domiciled in a state that does not recognize the validity of the marriage.
+- "Skilled nursing services" means services that meet all of the following requirements: - > The services require medical or paramedical training. - The services are rendered by a registered nurse or licensed practical nurse. within the scope of his or her license. - ➤ The services are not custodial. - "Specialty care drugs" means prescription drugs that include injectable, infusion, and oral drugs prescribed to address complex, chronic disease with associated comorbidities such as cancer, rheumatoid arthritis, hemophilia, and multiple sclerosis, which are listed in the specialty care drug list. - "Specialty pharmacy network" means a network of pharmacies designated to fill specialty care drugs. - "Spouse" means the person to whom the eligible employee is legally married under state law.
 A spouse includes a person to whom the eligible employee is legally separated, but not divorced. - "State" means the State of Alaska. - "Stay" means a full-time inpatient confinement for which a room and board charge is made. - "Substance abuse" means a physical or psychological dependency, or both, on a controlled substance or alcohol agent (These are defined on Axis I in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association which is current as of the date services are rendered to you or your covered dependents.)
 This term does not include conditions not attributable to a mental disorder that are a focus of attention or treatment (the V codes on Axis I of DSM); an addiction to nicotine products, food or caffeine intoxication. - "Summary health information" means "summary health information" as defined by 45 CFR § 164.504(a), as amended, which generally is information that may be individually identifiable health information, and: - that summarizes the claims history, claims expenses, or type of claims experienced by individuals for whom the State has provided health benefits under the health plan; and - from which the information described at § 164.514(b)(2)(i) of the Privacy Regulations has been deleted, except that the geographic information described in § 164.514(b)(2)(i)(B) of the Privacy Regulations need only be aggregated to the level of a five digit zip code.